w33ts/dank-memer-wiki/Bot-features/Currency-Commands/Grind-Commands/Fishing.md

 To complete a location page in `/fish guide`, you must catch one of each creature possible at the location and meet each NPC possible at the location.
 In order to catch one of the <a href="/Items/Fishing/Creatures#Bosses" target="_blank">boss creatures</a>, you must first catch every other possible creature at the location.
 If a creature is ever moved to a new location, you must catch it at the new location to re-finish the location even if you've caught it before somewhere else.

-Traveling to a different location takes 60 minutes by default, but you can speed up the process by using gems to fast travel.
+Traveling to a different location takes 60 minutes by default, but you can speed up the process by using <a href="/Bot-features/Currency-Commands/Grind-Commands/Fishing/Skills" target="_blank">/fish skills</a> for shorter wait times or gems to fast travel.